Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: The Brown(ian) Measure

 \cite{HallHo2023,HallHo2025Spectrum} elected to simplify parameters and only work with $b_{\rho,\zeta}(1)$; we do the same for the remainder of this section.
 We also follow \cite{HallHo2023}'s convention and, in this parameter reduction, let $t$ play the role of $\rho$.
 Hence we treat the operators

 Then the Brownian motion $u_0b_{1,0}(t)$ in Theorem \ref{thm.Brown.meas.10} has the same law as

 \end{notation}

-For each $t>0$ and any $\zeta\in\C$ with $|\zeta|<t$, the Brown measure $\mu_{u_0b(t,\zeta)}$ is a push-forward of the Brown measure $\mu_{u_0b(t,0)}$ from Theorem \ref{thm.Brown.meas.10} under a continuous map that is a diffeomorphism in the interior $\Sigma(u_0,t)$ and a homeomorphism on the closure.
+For each $t>0$ and any $\zeta\in\C$ with $|\zeta|\le t$, the Brown measure $\mu_{u_0b(t,\zeta)}$ is a push-forward of the Brown measure $\mu_{u_0b(t,0)}$ from Theorem \ref{thm.Brown.meas.10} under a continuous map that is a diffeomorphism in the interior $\Sigma(u_0,t)$ and a homeomorphism on the closure.
 To properly define this map, we introduce the following analytic transform: for any operator $a$ in a $W^\ast$-probability space, define

 where $\mu_a$ is the Brown measure of $a$.
 This integral defines a conformal map on the complement of $\supp\mu_a$; on this region, it can be written in the form $J_a(z) = \frac12\tau[(a+z)(a-z)^{-1}]$.
-The integral \eqref{eq.Ja} may be well-defined for (some) $z$ in the support of $\mu_a$, as will be the case relevant to the following theorem.
+The integral \eqref{eq.Ja} may be well defined for (some) $z$ in the support of $\mu_a$, as will be the case relevant to the following theorem.